15110-20 Northwest Freeway

 10404 Northwest Freeway

-"Northwest Shell" mostly functioned as a garage and like the Shell at Katy Freeway and Hunters Creek (still there) and North Shepherd and I-45 (long gone) had the Shell sign on a tri-pointed "tiki torch" design structure.
+"Northwest Shell" (not to be confused with the OTHER Northwest Shell at Bingle) mostly functioned as a garage and like the Shell at Katy Freeway and Hunters Creek (still there) and North Shepherd and I-45 (long gone) had the Shell sign on a tri-pointed "tiki torch" design structure.
 The gas station canopy was in the way of the highway and was torn down in 2012 as the gas station did.
 The main building remains vacant, and based on Google Street View, appeared to be mostly a garage.
 The gas station dated back to the mid-1970s (even as a Shell).
 Behind it with better visibility is "Nor-West Appliance Sales" located at 4618 Randwick, which is off of Randwick, a mostly residential street off of Mangum.
 Nor-West Appliance has been here since 1985, replacing similar tenants "Proven Products" (1982-1984) and "Belt Appliance" (1975-1980).

 10333 Northwest Freeway